joshyorko/open-datalakehouse/README.md

 author: Joshua Yorko, @joshyorko, joshua.yorko@gmail.com
 ---
 # Open Datalakehouse - Bootstrapping a Datalakehouse on Kubernetes

 ![Logo](utils/nessie_dremio_sad.png)

-**DISCLAIMER - THIS IS NOT MEANT FOR PRODUCTION! - Open a github issue first! - DISCLAIMER**
+**DISCLAIMER - THIS IS NOT MEANT FOR PRODUCTION! - Open a GitHub issue first! - DISCLAIMER**

 ---

 ## Whoami